 Sign Me Up

-Ancient Rome was an Italic civilization that began on the Italian Peninsula as early as the 8th century BC.
 See the fact file below for more information and facts about Ancient Rome and its civilization or download the entire worksheet pack today!

-- The first inhabitants of the area, that is now Rome, lived on Palatine Hill, about one thousand years BC.
+- The first inhabitants of the area that is now Rome lived on Palatine Hill, about one thousand years B.C.
 Evidence suggests that they were farmers.

 - Roman Emperors had a great deal of power and control.
 They were responsible as the head of the judicial system and courts.
 They also controlled the Empire’s religion.
 They were the commander and chief of the military.
 Augustus Caesar, who instituted the famous Pax Romana (Roman Peace) used the title of Senator, not Emperor.